LGSAO glossary and acronym guide

 near-IR and visible images varies with elevation.
 This effect must be mechanically

-image fixed on the NIRC2 detector.
-See paper by
+image fixed on the science detector.

 Dither: A coordinated move of the telescope, tip-tilt sensor

 stage (TSS), M3 laser pointing mirror, and field steering mirrors (FSMs) which moves the